-For Project F Amaam North, the Mining Licence was granted in December 2014 and work has been completed in obtaining all relevant Construction and Commissioning Permits.
-In addition to these mining related approvals, other approvals are required for the development of Project F. These are for the CHPP, road development from the Project F mine site to Beringovsky Port and Coal Terminal and for the capital upgrades to be completed at the Beringovsky Port and Coal Terminal.
+For Amaam North Project F, a Mining Licence was granted in December 2014 and work has been completed in obtaining all relevant Construction and Commissioning Permits.
+In addition to these mining related approvals, other approvals are required for the project's development.
+These permits include for the construction and commissioning of the CHPP, construction of the haulage road from the mine site to the port and its development and for capital upgrades to be completed at the Beringovsky Port.